kelvinwong05/jianghu/README.md

 Knowledge Applied: Pages migrated from the problem set (Finance in Week 9 of CS50) for adoption in this project.
 Password changing function is added for settings.

-### Getting started Installation and technical requirements
+### Getting started - Installation and Technical Requirements
 #### Dependencies
 * The dependencies can be found in the 'requirements.txt' file.